-At Meat N' Bone we are in love with all things Japan.
+At Meat N' Bone, we are in love with all things Japan.
 From manga to Wagyu A5 beef.
-There is just something about the fine craftsmanship that the Japanese can achieve that is worth of admiration...
+There is just something about the fine craftsmanship that the Japanese can achieve that is worthy of admiration.

-A few months ago we started working on our latest venture, Miami's first casual steakhouse that focuses on selling proper meats.
-By chance we met Carrie, she is one of the US few actual Sake Sommeliers in the US.
+A few months ago, we started working on our latest venture, Miami's first casual steakhouse that focuses on selling proper meats.
+By chance we met Carrie; one of the few actual Sake Sommeliers in the US.
 She was kind enough to come to our restaurant to help us develop our Sake menu and gave us a lesson in Sake which we will now share in this post.

 Sake is an alcoholic beverage made from polished rice.
-A lot of people will tell you it is "wine" made of rice, but it really is not.
-Sake is its own kind of beverage and in fact the process of brewing it is closer to that of beer.
-That said sake is meant to be drinked like wine.
+A lot of people will tell you it is "wine" made of rice, but it really isn't.
+Sake is its own kind of beverage and in fact, the process of brewing it is closer to that of beer.
+That said, sake is meant to be drunk like wine.

 Sake has four main ingredients: Water, Rice, Koji (a type of mold) and Jozo (alcohol, optional).
-It is brewed using water and yeast + the rice.
+It is brewed using water and yeast and the rice.

-Each ingredient can make a huge difference, in fact the style of the sake will vary by something as simple as what region in Japan the water comes from.
+Each ingredient can make a huge difference.
+The style of the sake will vary by something as simple as what region in Japan the water comes from.
 Carrie works with Sake from the prefecture of Niigata, which is renowned in Japan as one of the best areas for growing rice and for its heavy snowfall resulting in an abundance of soft clear pure water

 Sake will be much stronger than your typical beer or wine, with alcohol levels that hover between 14% and 18%.

 When you make wine, you are simply fermenting grapes where the sugar in the grapes converts to alcohol.
-Sake is made out of rice... and unlike grapes, rice does not really ferment.
+Sake is made out of rice and unlike grapes, rice does not really ferment.
 So in order to make alcohol out of rice, "Koji" (enzymes) are added to turn the starch into alcohol and to ferment the alcohol.
-As a result sake is brewed which is why we say it is similar to beer.
+As a result, sake is brewed which is why we say it is more similar to beer.

 The process goes like this: